Giga-tronics Inc. (GIGA) CEO John Regazzi on Q4 2020 Results - Earnings Call Transcript

 Operator

-[Operator Instructions] And you do have a question in queue from [Jen Wilfred with Comstock Partners].
+[Operator Instructions] And you do have a question in queue from [Jen Wolford with Comstock Partners].
 Your line is open.

 Unidentified Analyst